MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

                     <div class="cardText">
                        <h3>Atlassian Confluence</h3>
                         <p>by <a href="https://www.raytion.com">Raytion</a></p>
-                        <p>Connector for Atlassian Confluence.
-Indexes pages, blog posts, attachments, comments, spaces, profiles, and hub sites for tags from on-premise Confluence instances in near real time.
-The connector fully supports Confluence's built-in user and group management, as well as Confluence installations based on Active Directory and other directory services.
-Sixth generation Raytion search connector.</p>
+                        <p>Secure enterprise search connector for reliably indexing content from Atlassian Confluence and intelligently searching it with Microsoft Graph.
+It robustly indexes pages, blog posts, attachments, comments, spaces, profiles, and hub sites for tags from on-premise Confluence instances in near real time.
+The connector fully supports Atlassian Confluence's built-in user and group management, as well as Confluence installations based on Active Directory and other directory services.</p>
                         <p style="margin-top:20px;margin-bottom:20px;font-weight:500">
                             <a href="https://www.raytion.com/connectors/raytion-confluence-connector"><font color="0065BA">More details</font></a>
                         </p>